 - An infection

-The key preventive measures to head off tooth decay are ones you have in your control — your diet and your hygiene.
-Limit the amount of sweet and starchy foods, and brush and floss faithfully, and you may be able to keep decay to a minimum.
+The key preventive measures to head off tooth decay are your diet and your hygiene.
+Limit the amount of sweet and starchy foods, brush and floss faithfully, and you may be able to keep decay to a minimum.
 If not, a visit to the dentist will help limit the damage.

 Time has a way of taking its toll on all of us.
 And sometimes, even when you do the best you can to care for your teeth, decay sets in.
-Lovett Splendid Atascocita has the team to give you the help you need and answer the frequently asked question.
+Splendid Dental Atascocita has the team to give you the help you need and answer the frequently asked question.
 Our years of experience in all facets of dentistry will produce a treatment plan to address decay in the way that works best.
 We also support your family’s complete dental needs, whether through professional teeth cleaning, fillings and sealants, dental crowns and bridges, or specialized services such as dental implants.
-Contact us at 832.430.7652 when you need us.
+Contact us by either calling 713-244-7790 or completing our convenient online form when you need us.